Aitia-IIOT/ah5-docs-java-spring/docs/serviceregistry/manuals/temperature-http-demo.md

 - **service definition name:** In this case this is alert-service.
 - **version:** We will use the default version.
 - **expires at:** The alert service expires a bit earlier than the previous ones, so we set this to 01.
 01. 2025.
-- **metadata:** For alert serivce, the maximum possible delay is given, which is 15 sec.
+- **metadata:** For alert service, the maximum possible delay is given, which is 15 sec.
-- **interfaces:** The interfaces provided by Alert service are the following:
+- **interfaces:** The interfaces provided by the alert service are the following:
   - GET tp2.greenhouse.com:8000/alert/subscribe
   - GET tp2.greenhouse.com:8000/alert/unsubscribe
   - POST tp2.greenhouse.com:8000/alert/threshold